planmap-eu/planmap-notebooks-code/sharad_processing/README.md

 # sharpy - preliminary release
 Sharad data search, download and conversion in just a couple of methods.

-These notebooks can be used to transform radargrams to serg-y files and import them into [OpendTect](https://github.com/OpendTect/OpendTect) to obtain interpretable seismic-like sections:
+These notebooks can be used to transform radargrams to seg-y files and import them into [OpendTect](https://github.com/OpendTect/OpendTect) to obtain interpretable seismic-like sections:

 ![radargrams-3d](images/shot.png  "radargrams-3d")